 - High Density Polyethylene (HDPE) – HDPE is a highly crystalline and dense plastic.
 This makes it exceptionally solid, durable, and impact resistant.
 As a result, it is often chosen for applications where a long-lasting or resilient material is needed.

-- Ultra-High-Molecular-Weight Polyethylene (UHMW) – This type of polyethylene is best suited for high performance applications.
+- Ultra-High-Molecular-Weight Polyethylene (UHMW) – This type of polyethylene is best suited for high-performance applications.
 It’s much heavier and denser than HDPE.
-When woven into a fiber, UHMW has a higher tensile strength than steel!
+When woven into a fiber, UHMW has a higher tensile strength than steel, making UHMW sheets ideal for food cabinetry and docks.

 Properties of Polyethylene